 To account for this, we assess whether there have been highs or lows in inflation.
-Figure 14 shows that after the Asian financial crisis, the inflation staid fairly stable until 2001, followed by a hike until year 2008, then returning to more stability afterwards.
+Figure 18 shows that after the Asian financial crisis, the inflation stayed fairly stable until 2001, followed by a hike until year 2008, then returning to more stability afterwards.
 Following, we apply the SCPI to the monetary variables of our main specification.
-Noting that a yearly CPI does not fully capture the seasonality in prices if applied to quarterly data, we interpret the SCPI estimations with caution.
-The estimates for the full time period under analysis (2002-2013) in Figure 15 suggest that the minimum wage effect to be larger than the ones using quarterly CPI by approximately 0.21 percent (0.17 between the 5-50 percentiles and 0.25 between the 55-95 on average).
-Looking at a shorter time period of more stability in inflation (2011-2013, 12 quarters), the two specifications (Figure 16) display almost similar results (with an average of 0.04 greater beta coefficient for the minimum wage in the estimation using national CPI).
-Thus, although the long-run analysis might be over-inflated, we assert that the estimates go in similar direction of magnitude.
+Noting that a yearly SCPI does not fully capture the seasonality in prices if applied to quarterly data, we interpret the SCPI estimations with caution.
+The estimates for the full time period under analysis (2002-2013) in Figure 19 suggest that the minimum wage effect to be larger than the ones using quarterly CPI by approximately 0.21 (0.17 between the 5-50 percentiles and 0.25 between the 55-95 on average).
+Looking at a shorter time period of more stability in inflation (2011-2013, 12 quarters), the two specifications (Figure 20) display very similar results (with an average of 0.04 greater beta coefficient for the minimum wage in the estimation using national CPI).
+Thus, although the long-run analysis might be over-inflated, we assert that the estimates go in similar direction.

-Figure 14: National yearly inflation rate, 1987-2013.
+Figure 18: National yearly inflation rate, 1987-2013.